James Charles: Public image

 Early in his career, Charles received attention for being a young male makeup artist.
 Todd Spangler of Variety called him "YouTube's most famous beauty vlogger".
 Writing for the Irish Independent, Caitlin McBride remarked that he "spearheaded a makeup revolution among men", while Amelia Tait of The Guardian wrote that his online platform was "arguably revolutionary".
 Teen Vogue referred to him in 2019 as "one of the most famous YouTube makeup artists and beauty influencers around", while Noelle Faulkner of Vogue Australia wrote in 2018 that he had "one of the most engaged followings on YouTube".

 Charles refers to his fans as "sisters".
 He has cited Jaclyn Hill and Nikkie de Jager as his biggest influences.
 He has said that, for him, makeup is "a creative outlet and an art form".

 In May 2021, he was sued by a former employee of his for wrongful termination.
+Charles lost more than 130,000 followers after posting a photo of him tucking himself and twerking in May 2022.
+In April 2025, after influencer Kayla Malec accused her ex-boyfriend Evan Johnson of physical abuse and he pleaded guilty to domestic assault, Johnson's former friend Zach Sellers claimed in an interview with YouTuber Bee Better that Charles had been sexually involved with Johnson, invited Johnson to his home, and gave counsel to him amid the accusations.
+Charles claimed in a response on TikTok that he had been unaware of Johnson's alleged abusive behavior during their brief friendship, which Malec refuted, claiming that she had informed him of it soon after the couple separated.

 Tati Westbrook feud

-In 2019, Tati Westbrook, a fellow makeup artist and frequent collaborator with Charles, uploaded a 43-minute video titled Bye Sister, accusing him of disloyalty and attempting to seduce a heterosexual man.
+In 2019, Tati Westbrook, a fellow makeup artist and frequent collaborator with Charles, uploaded a 43-minute video titled Bye Sister, accusing him of disloyalty and attempting to seduce a heterosexual man with the knowledge of the man's sexuality.
 YouTuber Jeffree Star and singer Zara Larsson corroborated Westbrook's claims and Charles became the first YouTuber to lose one million subscribers in 24 hours.
 He uploaded an eight-minute apology video to Westbrook, which became one of the most disliked videos on YouTube before it was deleted.
 He posted a second 41-minute video titled No More Lies addressing and refuting the comments made by Westbrook, which led to renewed online support for Charles and criticism of Westbrook.
 Westbrook later removed the original video and, in 2020, posted a follow-up video in which she stated that Star and Shane Dawson manipulated her into making the original video.
 This series of events sparked media analysis relating to cancel culture, allegations of toxicity against YouTube's beauty community, stereotypes of gay men as predatory, and the profits made from online feuds.